 Agentic GIS Platform providing cloud-native spatial analytics that runs natively inside data warehouses like BigQuery, Snowflake, Databricks, and Redshift.

-Other tools in the geospatial ai category that you might want to compare with SuperMap AI GIS.
+Other tools in the coding agents category that you might want to compare with SuperMap AI GIS.

 The platform ships with a wide model zoo organized by task.
 Object detection includes Cascade R-CNN, Faster R-CNN, and RetinaNet.
 Semantic segmentation for binary and ground-object classification includes FPN, DeepLabv3+, U-Net, D-LinkNet, SFNet, and Segformer.
 Scene classification uses EfficientNet, object extraction uses Mask R-CNN, and change detection is handled by DSAMNet, Siam-SFNet, and Siam-Segformer.
 On desktop, users can also train YOLO v7 series models for video AI, giving teams 15+ architectures without writing model code from scratch.